Course Registration Requirement

 Prior approval of the department offering the course is required for all limited status enrollment.
 If a limited status student is subsequently admitted to regular standing, no more than 16 undergraduate units or the first 12 graduate units taken through limited status enrollment can be applied toward a degree.
 Individual exceptions must be approved by the dean of the degree conferring units.

 Pre-baccalaureate limited status students must settle their tuition and fees on the same day they register for classes or their enrollment will be cancelled by the Registrar One Stop Center.
 This policy does not apply to USC staff and faculty.

 A normal academic load is 16 units per semester for undergraduate students, 8 units (500-level) for graduate students.
 The university recommends that undergraduates register for no more than 18 units and graduates for no more than 16 units.
-Permission to enroll in more than 20 units requires written approval from the school or home department.
+Permission to enroll in more than 20 units requires written approval from the student’s home department.

 Official transcripts with the degree awarded and the diploma date included will be available for order within eight weeks after the end of the term.
 Advance orders for final transcripts may be placed with the National Student Clearinghouse.
-For more information, refer to the Transcript department Website.
+For more information, refer to the Transcript department website.
 Transcripts are not released to students with collection or loan activity restrictions.